Why is My WordPress Admin So Slow? Causes & Top Fixes

 For Advanced Users: Manual Update

-If the one-click update fails, you can update WordPress manually using FTP (File Transfer Protocol).
-This method requires some technical knowledge:
+You can update WordPress manually using FTP.
+This method requires some technical knowledge.

-• Visit the WordPress.org website and download the latest version of the core software.
+Go to WordPress.org website and download the latest version

-• Extract the downloaded zip file.
-You'll find a folder named "WordPress" containing the core files.
+Extract the downloaded zip file.
+You'll find a folder named "WordPress".

-• Connect to your website using an FTP client and upload all the extracted files (except the "readme.html" and "wp-content" folders) to your root directory, overwriting existing files.
-(Make sure to backup the wp-config.php file before hand)
+Connect to your website using an FTP client.
+Then upload all the extracted files (except the "readme.html" and "wp-content" folders).
+You need to upload them in your root directory.
+Also, you'll need to overwrite existing files.

-Similar to the one-click update, you might need to perform a manual database upgrade by accessing a specific URL provided on-screen.
+Sometimes you have to do a manual database upgrade.
+You can do it by accessing a specific URL provided on-screen.

 Plugin and Theme Performance